 1. Get to Know Your Customers

 If you’re already using a service like Google Analytics, you can use it to identify key information like the age, gender, and interests of people who visit your website.
 Then, create a profile or persona of your existing customer, so it’s easier to create content and strategies that speak to him.
 See more than one profile emerging?
 Create multiple personas and use the information you learn to ensure the business expansion strategy you’re creating aligns with the data.
+Your customers’ needs and the overall customer experience are important to any business, and this feedback is needed to give great customer service in the future.

 - Uncover what people really think about your customer service.